wp-plugins/opengraph-and-microdata-generator/readme.txt

 * Author's gravatar as the share image.

 = 3.1 =
-* Fixed a bug where blog url were being added if the first image isn't hosted in same server.= 3.2 =* Added support for Thesis Post Images and WordPress Featured Images
+* Fixed a bug where blog url were being added if the first image isn't hosted in same server.= 3.2 =* Added support for Thesis Post Images and WordPress Featured Images= 3.3 =* Fixed the Conflict with JetPack OG Tags

 == Upgrade Notice ==
 * Follow the Standard Procedure